 As mentioned above, the Rockpals 500W has two AC outlets versus the single outlet on the 300W model.
 You can use a power strip with either of them to power several devices at once, but it’s convenient to have two on the larger model.

-The smaller 300W model has two QC 3.0 ports, while the larger only has one.
+Both models have a QC 3.0 port.
 Note that your device must support QC for it to utilize the faster charging.
 Other USB devices can still be used.